AidanvG/workout-tracker/README.md

 <br></br>
 4. As a user, so that I can see my workout history, I want to be able to log what weight I used, and how many reps I performed in each set.
 <br></br>
-5. As a user, so that I can adjust my targets, I want to be edit the exercises in my workouts.
+5. As a user, so that I can adjust my targets, I want to be able to edit the exercises in my workouts.
 <br></br>
 6. As a user, so that I don't get bored, I want to be able to make changes to my workouts.
 <br></br>